 -

-Improved data quality: The feedback loop from users helps maintain and improve data quality over time.
+Improved data quality: User feedback helps maintain and improve data quality over time.

 -

-Large scale data processing brings computational complexity: The potential of the fly wheel lies in its ability to scale.
+Large-scale data processing introduces computational complexity: The flywheel’s potential lies in its ability to scale.
 But this ability is directly linked to the technical strength or capacity.
 For supporting real-time updates, AI integration, and dynamic learning, enterprises need a robust infrastructure.
-With the proper architecture, the data governance wheel turns slower, or might even break under pressure.

 -

-Data governance is often resource intensive: A healthy data governance flywheel relies on consistent, explainable, and clean data.
-This means governance is not something as an option; it must be foundational.
-However, getting the correct governance isn’t just about having the right documentation.
+Data governance is often resource-intensive: A healthy data governance flywheel relies on consistent, explainable, and clean data.
+This means governance is not optional; it must be foundational.
 It requires alignment, automation, and oversight.
-For many enterprises, this overall becomes a heavy weight.
-But CXOs need to keep in mind that although the initial struggle is real, so is the long-term benefits.
+For many enterprises, this overall becomes a heavyweight.
+But CXOs need to keep in mind that although the initial struggle is real, so are the long-term benefits.

 -

-Biasness needs to be tracked and managed: The data governance flywheel can be pictured as a regular wheel.
+Bias needs to be tracked and managed: the data governance flywheel can be pictured as a standard wheel.
 The more it spins, the more power it gains/generates.
 However, power that’s without control can be quite risky.
-If your data governance framework gets penetrated by biased/inaccurate/incomplete data, the final report/result would be inaccurate/incomplete as well.
+If your data governance framework is compromised by biased/inaccurate/incomplete data, the final report or results will be inaccurate/incomplete as well.

-To deal with these challenges, robust analysis is required for identifying blind spots and feedback loops while devising ways to mitigate them.
-This helps to ensure that outcomes from the data governance flywheel remains accurate and well aligned with the organizational objectives.
+To address these challenges, robust analysis is required to identify blind spots and feedback loops, and to devise ways to mitigate them.
+This helps to ensure that outcomes from the data governance flywheel remain accurate and well aligned with the organizational objectives.

 Data Governance KPIs That Matter to the C-Suite